Christian Arroyo Player Props: Red Sox vs. Rays

 Christian Arroyo At The Plate

-- This year, Arroyo has tallied at least one hit in three of nine games (33.3%), and had multiple hits twice.
+- This year, Arroyo has totaled at least one hit in four of 10 games (40.0%), and had multiple hits twice.

+- He has not hit a long ball in his 10 games this year.

 - He has scored a run in two games this year, but just a single run each time.